Advanced Placement and International Baccalaureate Credit

 You should arrange to have your AP scores sent to Columbia (for Joint Program students this is done through List College) or Barnard (Double Degree students) for processing.
 The following links provide the respective AP and IB scores accepted for credit:

-In general, students may receive credit for approved college-level courses where an official transcript and course description are submitted to the dean.
+Students may only receive transfer credit for course work taken for a letter grade at accredited institutions of higher education.
 No credit will be accepted for transfer for a course in which a grade lower than C– was earned.
 Students considering Pass-D-Fail for a course taken outside List College in fulfillment of liberal arts requirements should note that, unless the course is graded Pass-D-Fail (as opposed to Pass/Fail), credit will not be awarded for a grade of P. Academic courses which do not fulfill core or major requirements may be used toward elective credits.

 Students who study Hebrew at another university may be eligible to receive transfer credit.
 Transfer will be considered provided a grade of C– or better is achieved.